zepam/Glossary/README.md

 **Feature Engineering:** Manipulating raw data to select specific features from within the data.
 Also referred to as feature extraction or feature discovery.
 A feature, sometimes used interchangably with the term variable, can be a characteristic, property, attribute, etc. within the raw data.

 **Deep Learning:** A subfield in machine learning based on artificial neural networks in which multiple layers of processing are used to extract progressively higher level features from data.

+**Cross-Validation:** This involves splitting of your data into smaller groups to train and test your model.
+It helps check how well your model works on different data and prevents it from overfitting.

+**Overfitting:** It occurs when a model learns to perform exceptionally well on the training data but struggles to generalize its performance to new, unseen data.